Skip to main content

 Following years of ownership changes and serious financial woes, Pittsburgh Brewing Company filed for bankruptcy protection under Chapter 11 in January 2006.
 The company continued to operate as events unfolded and by 2007 they had a new group of investors and a new

 name, Iron City Brewing Company.
 However, due to the cost estimates of refurbishing the original Lawrenceville plant, production was shifted in 2009 to City Brewing Company in Latrobe (formerly the Rolling Rock plant).
 The move was designed to save money and further bolster the survivability of the Iron City brand.
+In 2022 Pittsburgh Brewing Company opened a new facility in a former glass plant in Creighton, PA about 18 miles from downtown Pittsburgh.

 Supply and Demand

-In the mid-1960s, few post-Prohibition brewers thought about carving out their own niche, limiting their distribution to local areas and letting demand for their product exceed the supply.
-Most of them never considered brewing world-class beer in small batches.
-The vast majority of smaller companies like Little Switzerland were still trying to compete head-to-head with the nationals, who themselves were busy duking it out with each other and anyone else willing to step into the ring.
+For the majority of the smaller regional breweries there were few options for staying open.
+In the mid-1960s, virtually no company with pre-prohibition roots thought about carving out their own niche, limiting their distribution to local areas and letting demand for their product exceed the supply.
+Stevens Point Brewing did just that, following the supply and demand rule.
+It was a struggle but they marched to their own drummer and simply got on with the business of making good beer instead of stretching themselves and their ingredients too thin.
+The brewing of world-class beer in small batches simply did not enter the minds of brewery owners.
+Like Little Switzerland, the vast majority were still trying to compete head-to-head with the nationals, who themselves were busy fighting it out with each other and anyone else willing to step into the ring.

 August Schell - New Ulm, Minnesota, hometown of one of our contributors, Steve Fesenmaier.